kubernetes/enhancements/keps/sig-scheduling/5500-cel-based-scheduling/README.md

 1. Check `scheduler_framework_extension_point_duration_seconds` to identify if TaintToleration or NodeAffinity plugins are causing latency.
 2. Review scheduler logs for CEL evaluation errors.
-3. Check if the LRU cache is being effective by monitoring cache hit rates.
-4. If performance is unacceptable, consider simplifying CEL expressions or reducing the number of pods using CEL-based scheduling.
+3. If performance is unacceptable, consider simplifying CEL expressions or reducing the number of pods using CEL-based scheduling.
-5. As a last resort, disable the feature gate to revert to standard scheduling behavior.
+4. As a last resort, disable the feature gate to revert to standard scheduling behavior.

 ## Implementation History